Asheq/vim-config/notes-todo.md

 	- Read "Modern Vim"
 	- Customize existing plugins
 	- Follow up on lion.vim smap issue
+	- LineNr and CursorLineNr should not be overridden by Folded in colorscheme
 	- Improve dirvish
 		- Use for most recently-used files
 		- Create a ranger-like view